bgeo-gis/mapproxy-docker/README.md

    4. Insert logs in the `tiled.logs` table to keep track of the reseeded tileclusters and geometries.
 4. Create a new `temp/<project>.time` to keep track of the last seed time for future updates.

+## Scalability

+Although QWC2's multi-tenancy approach is very powerful and configurable, you can have multiple QWC2 instances (servers) consuming the tiles from the Mapproxy server, depending on your needs.